 After focus, you will do a cue-to-cue (Q2Q).
 This is when the actors stand where they would in a scene and you choose which lights to turn on and “write” (save into the board) your cues.
 You can vary the brightness of each of the instruments you turn on to create moods/places.
 You can also change the amount of time it takes for the cue to come up and go down.
 It’s important to watch the actors move on the stage to make sure that they’re always lit; feel free to tell them to hold if you need them to stand still while you create the look you want for the scene.
 It is often useful to “pre-cue,” which involves saving light levels in the board before the actors arrive.
 Useful things to do could be approximating an actual cue and then adjusting them once actors are in the space, or creating lighting looks to correspond to different locations.
 BE SURE TO SAVE YOUR SHOW.
 If you don’t know how, and neither does anyone else involved in your production, ask around to find someone who does.
 All boards come with manuals; it’s probably easiest to Google the board type to find the manual and then use the search function to find what you’re looking for.

-Note: It is vital to have prior experience with lights in order to be a master electrician.
-If you’d like to learn more about working with lights before you ME, you should sign up to lights crew a show - they’ll be happy to have you!
+Note: It is vital to have prior experience with lights in order to be a Head Electrician.
+If you’d like to learn more about working with lights before you HE, you should sign up for show’s lighting team - they’ll be happy to have you!